nicklalone/382_sp24/04 - Game Maps/04 - Game Maps.md

 * 3D and Maps - As games developed a z-axis, we began to be able to create terrain that was 3dimensional.
 To deal with this, we began to import developments of maps from the outside.
 # <a id = "day1"></a>Day 1 - The Deal

+The biggest deal of anything that we'll talk about today can be broken into a very neat and tidy set of 3.
+1. Maps come from war.
+2. The games now we play come from war.
+3. Everything is disconnected from war now but games, computers, and maps are interconnected and reinforce each other as one of them changes.

 The basics of the deal are this (in chronological order):
 1. Napoleon's conquest of Europe
 2. Acceleration of military intelligence